IntelLabs/t2sp/README.md

 cd $HOME/t2sp
 source ./setenv.sh (devcloud|local) (fpga|gpu)
 ```
 The options say if you are working on DevCloud or locally, and to use an FPGA or a GPU.
+After the environment is set, there is an environment variable `T2S_PATH` pointing to `$HOME/t2sp`.

 # Build T2SP (whenever you change the source code)

 ```
-cd Halide
+cd $T2S_PATH/Halide
 make -j
-cd -
 ```

 + For debugging the T2SP compiler with source code information, ```make -j OPTIMIZE="-O0 -g"``` instead.